RiceCurry2/deminer/README.md

 # deminer
 This package introduces a polygon selection tool into rVIZ, this tool creates a vector of goals which enforces to make the turtlebot follow a boustrophedon path in the search of landmines.
+This includes a 'create_mine' node, which can push mine to a costmap and create a visualization marker based on sensor input.

 ## PROGRESS: